-The Big Sur International Marathon certainly isn’t an easy marathon but the insanely beautiful views and beautiful location help make that burning feeling in your legs worth it.
-There is so much more to experience in Monterey County outside of the marathon course and we have put together some not to miss Monterey moments for you to enjoy after the race.
-Treat yourself post-race to a couple extra days of rest and relaxation, you deserve it!
+The Big Sur International Marathon is by no means an easy run but the insanely beautiful views and prime location help make that burning feeling in your legs worth it.
+There is so much more to experience in Monterey County outside of the marathon course.
+Be sure to treat yourself post-race to a few extra days of rest and relaxation, you deserve it!

 The Monterey Bay is teeming with sea life and is a great place for whale watching since these giant ocean mammals can be seen year round as they migrate up and down the California coastline.
 Both Monterey and Moss Landing offer great options for whale watching excursions.
 Fast Raft Whale Watching is always a crowd-pleaser where visitors can get up close and personal with the ocean aboard a rigid inflatable raft.

 Point Lobos, often referred to as “the Gateway to Big Sur,” isn’t far from town but gives visitors a glimpse into the amazing scenery and rugged coastline that makes Big Sur unique.
 The hiking trails are fairly easy which makes it a perfect place to explore with family and can be managed despite sore muscles post-race.

 River Road has a wide selection of tasting rooms that feature premier Monterey County wines.
 River Road tasting rooms allow wine-lovers to truly immerse themselves in Monterey wine country as many of these wineries are nestled on beautiful vineyard properties at the base of the Santa Lucia mountain range.
 Forget drawing straws for a designated driver and book Ag Venture Tours to do the driving for you.